Roles & Permissions

 Restricting Editor capabilities

-For workspaces where editors should only modify existing content:
+For workspaces where editors should only modify existing content, disable the editor flags in workspace settings (or via the API):

 Editors can still edit existing pages but cannot create new ones or delete any.